Hearing and Your Health: What do You Need to Know?

 Medical providers are increasingly encouraging patients to attend to their hearing loss.
 Why?
-More and more research conducted into hearing loss shows greater implications for senior patients than just trouble hearing.
+More and more research conducted into hearing loss shows greater implications for patients than just trouble hearing.
 Hearing loss is now being associated with other potentially more serious health problems.
-So what do you need to know in order to ensure healthy hearing and healthy living in the future?

 Hearing Loss and Cognitive Decline